 Here at NPR Books, we may be grown-ups, but every now and then we still enjoy channeling our inner 7-year-olds.
 And this week, we have the perfect excuse: Monday's Randolph Caldecott Medal announcement for picture book artistry.
 We've tried (and failed) to predict winners in the past, but ...

 Thursday, October 23, 2014

 Where'd the term "red tape" come from?
 Why are the Simpsons yellow?
 And is there a rhyme for orange?
-We answer these pressing questions — and more — in a new look at your old friend Roy G. Biv.
+We address these pressing questions — and more — in a new look at your old friend Roy G. Biv.
+Find the answers here.